StefonSimmons/world-tour/README.md

 ## Code Issues & Resolutions

 > Use this section to list of all major issues encountered and their resolution, if you'd like.

+## Change Log

+Header is stately due to the hamburger menu functionality